Awards & Honors

 Disruptions in the cell cycle can lead to numerous diseases, particularly cancer.
 The demonstration of cell cycle universality provided an easier model system by which to study cancer, and further research in this vein has shown not only that genes that encode for CDKs can also function as oncogenes, but also that CDK molecules cooperate with tumor-suppressor genes during the cell cycle.
 Observation of increased levels of CDK in some tumors has also led to new cancer diagnostic techniques as well as new principles for the design of CDK-targeted cancer therapies.
 Dr. Nurse shared the 2001 Nobel Prize with Leland Hartwell of the Fred Hutchinson Cancer Research Center and Tim Hunt of the Imperial Cancer Research Fund.

 Dr. Nurse, a native of the United Kingdom, graduated from Birmingham University in 1970 and received his Ph.D. in cell biology and biochemistry from the University of East Anglia in 1973.
 He did postdoctoral work at universities in Bern, Switzerland, Edinburgh, and Sussex, and joined the Imperial Cancer Research Fund (ICRF) in London in 1984.
 In 1988 he moved to the University of Oxford as chair of its department of microbiology, and he returned to ICRF in 1993 as director of research.
 He became director general in 1996 and in 2002 was appointed chief executive of Cancer Research UK, formed when ICRF merged with the Cancer Research Campaign.
-In 2003, he moved his laboratory to the United States upon being named president of Rockefeller University, a position he held until 2011.
-Dr. Nurse also served as the Anderson Center for Cancer Research at Rockefeller.
+He was president of The Rockefeller University from 2003 to 2011, when he became director of the Francis Crick Institute in London.

 Dr. Nurse is a member of The Royal Society and a foreign associate of the U.S. National Academy of Sciences.
 He received The Royal Society's Royal and Copley Medals and the Legion of Honor in 2002.
 In 1999 he was honored with knighthood in Great Britain for services in cancer research and cell biology and in 1998 was awarded the Albert Lasker Basic Medical Research Award.
 Since 2000, he has been a member of CST advising the UK Prime Minister on science and technology.